Monday, September 28, 2015

 and the zest of a lemon.

-Add sugar mixture to blueberries, gently toss to combine.
+Add sugar mixture to blueberries,

 Dump blueberry mixture in prepared pie shell.